tigoe/SoundExamples/docs/melody.md

   noteCounter++;
   ````

-  You want to keep the note counter no larger than the length of the melody, so you can use the modulo operation to do that.
+  You want to keep the note counter no larger than the length of the melody, so you can use the[ **modulo** operator](https://www.arduino.cc/reference/en/language/structure/arithmetic-operators/remainder/) to do that.
 The modulo operation returns the remainder of the division of two numbers.
 So for example, 4 modulo 3 (written 4 % 3) is 1, because 4 divided by three has a remainder of one.
 The result of a modulo operation is always less than the second operand.
 So ``noteCounter % 12`` will always be within the count of notes in the melody.
 Finish the loop by using the modulo to keep the note counter in the range 0-12:

 ````
     // keep the note in the range from 0 - 12 using modulo: